minterpy-project/minterpy/joss/paper.md

 While ndsplines supports higher degrees, splines above degree 5 are rare in practice.
 The pseudo-spectral methods approximate functions using Legendre polynomial expansions on tensor-product grids, with coefficients computed via numerical integration.
-The coefficient count matches Minterpy interpolants with $l_\infty$-degree.
+The coefficient count matches Minterpy interpolating polynomials with $p = \infty$.
 Equadratures, whose results are comparable to Minterpy, (softly) limits multi-index cardinality to $5 \times 10^4$ due to computational expense, while Chaospy struggles with tensor-product grids[^sparse].

 The results show Minterpy polynomials provide accurate function approximation with stability and convergence up to $10^{-14}$, outperforming competing tools.

 ## Operations on the Minterpy polynomials